dannymccolm19/ExpressQuiz/README.md

 # ExpressQuiz
-This is a Quiz application created by me using react.
+This is a Quiz application created by me using express.

 # To run
 run 'npm install' and then 'node index.js' in the terminal while in the project directory.